ekg/1000G-integration/README.md

 Note the use of `--recursive`, this ensures that the many submodules included in the project are correctly cloned as well.

 Build using make.
 Executables (`freebayes` and `glia`) will be in `bin/`.
-You should either put these in your path or modify scripts/run\_region.sh to reflect their location.
+You should modify scripts/run\_region.sh to reflect their location, e.g.:

+    ## Change this to your 1000G-integration directory, or unset if
+    ## you put freebayes and glia into your system-wide path:
+    bin=/path/to/1000G-integration/bin

 You will also need samtools.
 In my tests, I used version 0.1.19-44428cd.